Texas in July: Self-titled album (2012–2013)

 Vocalist J.T.
 Cavey and guitarist Kyle Ahern filled in these respective positions for Alex Good and Christian Royer during Van's Warped Tour 2013.

 Another vocalist, Alex Mola, filled in for all 2013 European dates.
-Texas in July headlined a follow-on show to Van's Warped Tour 2013 on August 6, 2013 in Birmingham, Alabama with support from Of Empires, Strength from Within, Echoes of Creation, and OMAAF; and are currently providing support to The Devil Wears Prada on their headlining tour (November - December 2013) with additional support from The Ghost Inside and Volumes.
+Texas in July headlined a follow-on show to Van's Warped Tour 2013 on August 6, 2013 in Birmingham, Alabama with support from Of Empires, Strength from Within, Echoes of Creation, and OMAAF; and provided support to The Devil Wears Prada on their headlining tour (November - December 2013) with additional support from The Ghost Inside and Volumes.
 J.T.
-Cavey is providing lead vocals on this tour; and on November 11, 2013, this tour package and Sleeping With Sirens' headliner met up in St. Paul, Minnesota at Myth Live for a festival show featuring additional support from Breathe Carolina, Issues, Volumes, and Our Last Night.
+Cavey provided lead vocals on this tour; and on November 11, 2013, this tour package and Sleeping With Sirens' headliner met up in St. Paul, Minnesota at Myth Live for a festival show featuring additional support from Breathe Carolina, Issues, Volumes, and Our Last Night.

 Bloodwork and final European tour (2014–2015)

 On February 13, 2014, the band posted a video on YouTube titled "New Beginnings", which was narrated by the band announcing officially that vocalist Alex Good and guitarist Christian Royer had decided to leave the band; Good's reason being to spend time with his family.
 Fill-in vocalist J.T.
 Cavey was announced to be Good's replacement in the video.
 On June 16, the band released a new song, "Broken Soul"; the first studio recording to feature Cavey on vocals.
-On July 22, 2014, the band announced their new album titled Bloodwork and it was subsequently released on September 16, 2014.
+On July 22, 2014, the band announced their new album titled Bloodwork.
+The album was subsequently released on September 16, 2014.
 On April 17, 2015, the band announced their plans to break up by the end of 2015.
 A final headline tour of Europe shortly followed.
-The band has finished up on their final North American tour in the December 2015 with Invent, Animate, Reflections and To the Wind as support.
-J.T.
-Cavey who was the final vocalist for Texas in July is now the full-time vocalist of progressive metalcore band Erra.
-Guitarist Chris Davis is now the official full-time guitarist for The Ghost Inside.
+The band finished their final North American tour in the December 2015 with Invent, Animate, Reflections, and To the Wind as support.
+After the band's break-up, J.T.
+Cavey would move on to join progressive metalcore band Erra, and guitarist Chris Davis would join The Ghost Inside.

-Texas in July returned to the stage on 12/29/21, they are currently active as a band.